maddurvignesh/maddurvignesh/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on exciting frontend projects.
+- 🔭 I’m currently working on exciting full stack projects.
-- 🌱 I’m currently learning advanced JavaScript, UI/UX animations, and modern web frameworks.
+- 🌱 I’m currently learning advanced UI/UX animations, and modern web frameworks for both frontend and backend.
 - 👯 I’m looking to collaborate on Open Source projects and innovative web applications.
-- 💬 Ask me about **HTML, CSS, JavaScript, and Frontend Development**.
+- 💬 Ask me about **HTML, CSS, JavaScript, and Full Stack Development**.
 - ⚡ Fun fact: I love building clones of popular websites to reverse-engineer their UI/UX!

 ---